petereamesbraze/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/overview.md

 This best practice guide will help you to understand exactly what Braze considers to be a "Custom Event" vs. a "Custom Attribute".

+# Braze User Profile

+Brazes user profile tracks automatically collected data, custom events, custom attributes, and all of your campaign & messaging data.
+Data in the profile is what's responsible for powering segments, triggers, conditional logic and host of other powerful functionality in Braze.
+All User Profile data including Custom Events, Custom Attribute, Custom Data is stored as long as those profiles are active & can be leverage in segmentation.

 # General Best Practices

 ## Don’t Over-Segment Your Tracking